Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

    format as `rbxl` based on the file's extension.
 3. Using the `rbxl` format, the contents of the file are decoded into some kind of Data (in this case, a list of Instances).
-4. The next string is used by the Instances drill, which selects a descendant instance within the tree of instances.
+4. The next string is used by the Instance list drill, which selects a descendant instance within the list of instances.
 In this case, the "Script" instance is selected, which is of the Instance type.
 5. The string after that is used by the Instance's drill, which selects a property within an instance.
 In this case, the value of the script's "Source" property is selected, which is of the Property type.